-Only proposals with ratings that meet the threshold across the five assessment criteria will advance to the next stage of review.
-(See "What is the threshold to advance?")
-P
+Only proposals that meet the threshold of excellence can advance to the next stage of review.
+(See "What is the threshold of excellence?").

-What is the threshold to advance?
+What is the threshold of excellence?

-Proposals will meet the threshold to advance to the Multidisciplinary Assessment Committee unless they receive three or more ratings of "Satisfies the criterion standard with minor weaknesses" or one of either "Partially satisfies the criterion standard" or "Does not satisfy the criterion standard."
+Proposals will meet the threshold of excellence unless they receive three or more ratings of "Satisfies the criterion standard with minor weaknesses" or one of "Partially satisfies the criterion standard" or "Does not satisfy the criterion standard."